Eucharistic Minister

 A Eucharistic minister, also known as a communion steward, is an individual that assists in the distribution of Holy Communion to the congregation of a Christian Church.
+Eucharistic Ministers may be trained to take the Lord's Supper to those who are homebound, ill, or incarcerated.

+Lutheran Churches

+A Eucharistic Minister, formally known as a Lay Eucharistic Minister (LEM), denotes a lay person who assists the priest (pastor) in administering the elements of Holy Communion, the consecrated host and wine.
+Eucharistic Ministers are trained to take the Eucharist to those who are homebound, in the hospital, in the nursing home, or who are incarcerated in prison.

 Anglican and Episcopalian Churches

-The term "Eucharistic Minister", or more properly a Lay Eucharistic Minister (LEM), denotes a lay person who assists the priest in administering the elements of Holy Communion, the consecrated bread and wine.
+The term "Eucharistic Minister", or more properly a "Lay Eucharistic Minister" (LEM), denotes a lay person who assists the priest in administering the elements of Holy Communion, the consecrated bread and wine.
 They may also take the sacrament to those who are ill, or otherwise unable to attend the church service.

 Although the practice varies from diocese to diocese, in general LEMs are recommended by the parish priest to the bishop of the diocese, who grants them a three-year license to practice the ministry.
 This license is often renewed at the priest's discretion for subsequent three year terms.

 Methodist Churches

 In many Methodist Churches, communion stewards assist the minister in the distribution of Holy Communion to the congregation during the service.
 These individuals also aid the minister in consuming any remaining elements after the distribution has been completed, although some of it is reserved to be taken to the sick in hospitals and in their homes.